Frequently Asked Questions About the Referendum

 A: Teachers will also be leaders in this initiative.
 We have engaged staff in applicable areas and will work with architects, engineers, consultants, and resources from other districts to make the best future ready choices based on the input of all our stakeholders.

 Q: Is any of the referendum funding and work targeting a particular program, like the high school career academies?

 A: The FCA was done independent of programs and looked objectively only at the state of our facilities.
 The work should be of benefit to the overall population and none were selected to further a specific course or program.

-A: Community feedback shows this is a popular big ticket item among parents, students, teachers and administrators and is now on the drawing board.
-Some air conditioning is already required in some spaces due to the health conditions of students (particularly asthmatics), but installing individual units in individual rooms is not the most cost effective approach.
-Given the cost to have fully air conditioned buildings, a thorough cost/benefit evaluation for all locations has been undertaken.
-These costs would be in addition to the original $160 million estimate of priority projects.
+A: Yes.
+Community feedback showed this to be of concern to parents, students, teachers and administrators.
+Some air conditioning is already required in some spaces due to the health conditions of students (particularly asthmatics), and installing individual units in individual rooms is not a cost effective approach.
+Air conditioning our facilities also means they can be rented year round.

 Q: What is meant in the proposed plan by “environmental repairs”?

 A: Repairs requiring environmental remediation, like asbestos tile and insulation.